 When we’ve been asked what we loved most about Austin, Texas, we could have said the live music scene, The Broken Spoke, breakfast tacos, and the brilliant homes we stayed in.
 But to be honest, our most memorable experiences involved talking vinyl with America’s most popular record store owner, John Kunz and watching local musicians like Amy Cook, Dan Dyer and Suzanne Choffel perform – and meeting them and spending time with them.

-We had fun dancing at honky tonk joint The Broken Spoke, but the best bit was chatting over beers with its legendary owner James White (we were just one degree of separation from Willie and Clint!), meeting his family, and getting invited to their ranch.
+We had fun dancing at the honky tonk joint The Broken Spoke, but the best bit was chatting over beers afterwards with its legendary owner James White (we were just one degree of separation from Willie and Clint!), meeting James’ family, and getting invited to their ranch.
 Not to mention learning about life, love and regret as I learnt the Texan Two Step with a wise old gentleman.

 We dug the tacos we tried, but what we really loved was dissecting Tex-Mex and Mexican street food over lunch with the taco journalists AKA ‘the taco mafia’.
-We stayed in beautiful holiday rentals in Austin, but you know what, it wasn’t the décor or amenities that made our stay, but the warmth and hospitality of the home owners, the charming cowgirl boot-wearing Rusty Irons and filmmakers Joel and Dani.
+We stayed in beautiful holiday rentals in Austin, but you know what, it wasn’t the décor or amenities that made our stay, but the warmth and hospitality of the home owners, the charming boot-wearing cow-girl Rusty Irons and filmmakers Joel and Dani.

-In Barcelona, Michelin-starred chef Jordi Artel taught us one of his grandma’s recipes, we learned about cava from Catalan winemakers, and we did a fun 99 cent wine tasting with some new local friends.
+In Barcelona, Michelin-starred chef Jordi Artel taught us one of his grandma’s recipes, we learned about cava from Catalan winemakers, and we did a fun 99 cent wine tasting with some new local and expat friends.

 In Paris, Terence ‘mastered the macaron‘ with a couple of lovely chefs, we broke baguettes with a food blogger and culinary guide, and the world’s greatest bartender taught us how to make a cocktail he invented called (somewhat appropriately), Serendipity.